5 For Sale By Owner Tips to Know

 What most For Sale By Owner sellers don’t realize is that nothing in life is actually free.
 Zillow appears to be a great option to get your listing out there without having to hire a real estate agent, but the reality is that a multi billion dollar corporation would not be giving away anything for free if there wasn’t a catch.
 So what’s the catch?

-• Zillow is monetized by agents purchasing placement on listings in certain zip codes.
+Zillow is monetized by agents purchasing placement on listings in certain zip codes.
 Agents pay thousands of dollars a month to be showcased on your listing every day.
 There are actually 3 of them on there right now on your listing, go ahead and look.
-For privacy reasons, I redacted the photos, names and contact info of the agents below.
+The photos, names and contact info of the agents below are redacted.
 But trust me, they are much more likely to get clicked on with a nice headshot, reviews and recent sales data compared to the innocuous “property owner” at the very bottom.
 BTW, to get to your info, the buyer has to scroll down to the VERY bottom of the page, and past numerous opportunities to click on an agent.

 2) Most buyers have an agent, so you are losing a HUGE segment of the market by not advertising your listing where agents do.